aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/kafka-connect-debezium-tls-pg.md

 ## Configuration via Aiven CLI

-1. Verify that your existing Aiven for Apache Kafka service is active and accessible.
+1. Verify your existing Aiven for Apache Kafka service is active and accessible.
-   If you don’t have one, create a Kafka cluster using this command:
+   If you don’t have one, create an Apache Kafka cluster using this command:

     ```bash
     avn service create <kafka_cluster_name> \